-As at April 2021, women made up 24% of our Partnership in the UK and 22% of Partners globally.
-Whilst our pay gap figures are positive, we recognise that this is not fully reflective of our talent pipeline and that there is more to do to ensure our female talent continues to stay with the firm and progress into more senior roles, including through to the Partnership.
+As at April 2023, women made up 30% of our partnership in the UK and 27% of partners globally.
+Many of our female partners are in key decision-making roles.
+As a firm, we continue to take steps to ensure that female talent continues to stay with the firm and progress into more senior roles, including through to the partnership.
+Further information on these initiatives can be found at the end of this report.

 Partner Gender Pay Gap based on total gross profit share

 Mean Median

-Gross Profit Share -10% -2%
+Gross Profit Share 3% 10%